 5. Be proactive

 Make an effort to provide a solution even it’s not an easy one to find.
-This might mean thinking outside the box or giving them options which weren’t quite what they asked for.
+This might mean thinking outside the box or giving them options that weren’t quite what they asked for.
 A lot of the time you’ll find that they weren’t that set on their proposed option, they just want a solution that works.
 Your customers will appreciate the effort and see you as an organisation that goes the extra mile to make things work for them.

 6. The customer is not always right and it’s OK to tell them so (politely)